 “I was at the age when everyone was playing football.
 I started playing football myself and after a year played professionally for Brighton and Hove Albion.

-“Again, I was in that full time training, with a professional etiquette and approach.
+“Again, I was in that full-time training, with professional etiquette and approach.
 I’ve played with a lot of the players who are in the first team now.”

 It was a fateful trip to the gym with his father, Simon Eubank, that relit his passion for combat sports.
 Having had one junior bout aged 14, boxing had been ruled out while playing professional youth football.

 Having bounced from one high-level sport to another, Eubank shows a raw athleticism beyond that of many pros in the early stages.
 He believes it can ultimately take him a long way in boxing.